Samsung Galaxy: Interoperability

 Samsung have made several tools for making various Galaxy devices like phones, tablets and watches, work closer together.
-Samsung Flow is a feature allowing content to be synced with a PC, such as notifications, replying to messages and authenticating from a PC, and sharing content.
-It was announced in November 2014, released in a preview form in May 2015 and final released in May 2016.
-Microsoft's Phone Link also comes on Galaxy smartphones since 2019.
+Samsung Flow is an app allowing content to be synced with a PC, such as notifications, replying to messages and authenticating from a PC, and sharing content.
+It was announced in November 2014, released in a preview form in May 2015 with the final release in May 2016.
+Microsoft's Phone Link has been included on Galaxy smartphones since 2019.

-Another feature named Multi Control allows controlling of a Galaxy smartphone with a Galaxy Book keyboard and mouse, and drag and drop files between them.
+Another feature named Multi Control allows Galaxy smartphones to be controlled with a Galaxy Book keyboard and mouse, and drag and drop file sharing between them.
 Device Control is another feature in the quick panel that can control SmartThings and other devices.

+Samsung Smart Switch, preinstalled on recent Galaxy phones and tablets, copies contacts, messages, photographs, application data and settings from a user's previous device onto a Galaxy one.
+It takes iOS devices as well as other Android handsets as the source, working over a cable, a direct wireless connection, external storage or an iCloud backup, although applications themselves are not carried across from iOS.

 Release history

 The following is a table showing the full initial release history of every Galaxy device since 2009.